kushaldas/summertraining/docs/blogging.rst

 And obviously, he does a much better job than me, explaining the whys and wherefores of blogging.

-You can find `the episode and the entire transcript here<https://janusworx.com/seth-akimbo-blogging.html>`__.
+You can find `the episode and the entire transcript <https://janusworx.com/seth-akimbo-blogging.html>`__ here.